hoshixlily/ts-collections/README.md

-Just a simple library for providing wrapper classes.
+A simple library for providing wrapper classes for collection objects.

 ## List of Classes
 * List
-* Queue
-* Stack
+* Queue, Deque
 * Set (TreeSet)
 * Tree (BinaryTree and BinarySearchTree)